 Setting up calculations

-After creating a System, you need to set up the calculation to which you wish to subject it.
+After creating a System object, encoding the molecular geometry, you need to set up the calculation to which you wish to subject it.
 This is done with the spycci.engines and spycci.wrappers submodules.

 Both engines and wrappers submodules contains a series of program-specific classes and functions for interfacing with external code and carrying out calculations on System objects.
 The distinction between the two and the philosophy behind them is as follows:

-• an engine carries out calculations on a System for computing properties.
-For example, geometry optimizations, single point energies, frequencies, etc.
+• an engine carries out calculations on a System for computing properties (e.g. geometry optimizations, single point energies, frequencies, etc.) and usually sets the properties of a system object based on a well defined level of theory for the electronic and/or vibrational part.

 • a wrapper carries out calculations on a System for obtaining other, “processed” System objects.
 For example, conformer/tautomer searches, building of solvation boxes, etc.